-The Hollywood Reporter has released its fourth daily issue for the American Film Market, which kicked off in Santa Monica on Wednesday.
-The issue features a look at how AFM is the new STARmeter for Hollywood, a chat with Jonas Akerlund on his personal heavy metal thriller and news on Michael Shannon being cast in Echo Boomers.
+The Hollywood Reporter has released its fourth daily issue for the American Film Market, which kicked off Wednesday in Santa Monica.
+The issue features a look at the global appetite for non-English content, Guy Ritchie’s new thriller and why indie execs say content is no longer king.

 Ironically, Bong Joon Ho’s Parasite — a parable on the insidious nature of modern-day capitalism — has proved very good for business.
 The drama about two families — one living in squalor trying to con their way out, the other in aseptic, isolated luxury — has grossed more than $110 million at the worldwide box office to date and is set to cross the $10 million mark in North America this weekend.
 But while there have been foreign-language hits in the U.S. before — Sony Pictures Classics earned $128 million with Crouching Tiger, Hidden Dragon in 2000 — the real surprise is how well Parasite has done around the world, with seven- and eight-figure grosses in France, Germany, Russia and Australia, among others countries.
 THR breaks down how titles like Parasite are benefitting from an increasing global appetite for non-English content.

 In one of the AFM’s splashiest deals, MGM has landed Cash Truck, the Guy Ritchie action-thriller that Miramax has been shopping at the market.
 Reuniting Ritchie with Jason Statham, who starred in the director’s British gangster-comedy breakouts Lock, Stock and Two Smoking Barrels and Snatch, the movie also stars Scott Eastwood, Holt McCallany, Jeffrey Donovan, Laz Alonso and Josh Hartnett.